What's an aptitude test?

 The first tweet ever sent on Twitter was ‘just setting up my twttr’ on March 21, 2006.
 More than 300 billion tweets have been sent since then and more than 500 million users are signed up.
 That includes more than 20 million fake user accounts.

 Statement: Every Twitter user has tweeted at least 10 times.

 - Can’t say from this information

 This is an example of a verbal reasoning question.
 An employer wants to see that you can understand the information and think through what it’s telling you.
 So for this example, despite knowing that there have been 300 billion tweets and 500 million users, you can’t say for sure that each user has tweeted 10 times.
 So, your answer has to reflect that you can't say from this information.

 Practice aptitude tests

-You can find practice tests for lots of different types of aptitude tests online.
-Try the useful links below.
+You can find lots of different practice aptitude tests online.